 Under the general and artistic direction of Pelham Pearce, Sarah has danced as a Principal Artist with Central City Opera.
 She has powerfully performed to critical acclaim in Danny Pelzig's Carmen, as “Anna II” in Ken Cazan's Seven Deadly Sins and “Dream Laurey” in Ken Cazan's and Danny Pelzig's Oklahoma!.

-An accomplished choreographer, she has created several works for Wonderbound including See Yourself, In Between Seams, and Intimate Letters.
-She has collaborated with visual artists Laura Merage, and Virginia Folkestad, as well as the Baroque Chamber Orchestra of Colorado., and the Denver Confluence String Quartet.
-In the fall of 2014 Sarah will collaborate with the Colorado Symphony in a world premiere set to the music of Edvard Grieg's Holberg Suites.
-Her work, much like her performance, is influenced by the theatrical and is guided by the humility that often permeates the human spirit.
-She believes art and the stimulus of music and movement can awaken the senses in such a way that our reality can in fact be that of a dream.
-It is through this symbiotic synergy that her unique joie de vivre and her intense physical expression creates a massive canvas for unleashing matters of the heart, mind and soul.
-At this juncture that we see that her work is motivated by a certain savoir-faire that serves as information to encapsulate the body and spirit.
-These aspects, alongside the power of the physical body, is where Sarah sees the core of artistic expression and personal experience.
+An accomplished choreographer, she has created several works for Wonderbound including See Yourself, In Between Seams, Intimate Letters, Son of Man and Peering Through Cracks and Knotholes.
+Her newest work, If These Walls Could Talk premiered in April 2017 for Oklahoma City Ballet.
+Sarah was the 2015 recipient of the National Choreographers Initiative where she created The Door in the Wall.
+She has collaborated with visual artists Laura Merage, and Virginia Folkestad, as well as the Baroque Chamber Orchestra of Colorado, the Denver Confluence String Quartet, Denver’s Playground Ensemble, The Colorado Symphony and Denver’s super group comprised of Ian Cooke Band and Chimney Choir.
+Her work, much like her performance, is influenced by the theatrical and is guided by the humility that permeates the human spirit.
+She believes art and the stimulus of music and movement can awaken the senses in such a way that our reality can be that of a dream.

-The simple things that make Sarah smile include yoga, the mountains, twinkling lights, and the color orange.
-She resides in Denver with her loving husband, and their menagerie of pets.
+The simple things that make Sarah smile include twinkling lights, and the color orange.
+She resides in Denver with her loving husband, and their pets.